LukeForeverYoung/UReader/README.md

 ```
 bash scripts/train_it_v100.sh
 ```
+If you are suffering from the NaN issues, pull the latest version of our repository may help.
+We have uncommented the loss_mask to prevent Nan loss caused by overlong text inputs.

 ### Inference
 We provide interface to build model and processer in ```pipeline/interface.py```.
 You can refer to ```pipeline/evaluation.py``` for more specific usage.